Major in International Studies

 D. Foreign Language:

-Student must demonstrate competence in an appropriate foreign language either by completing the third year of the language in the final term or by passing a departmentally administered proficiency exam at the same level. ****
+Student must demonstrate competence in an appropriate foreign language either by completing the second year of the language in the final term or by passing a departmentally administered proficiency exam at the same level. ****

 A common misconception is that globalization has reduced the value of knowledge of languages other than English.